dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

     # The primary key of this result is the empty set.
     ```

-3. **Aggregation by arbitary groupings:** `dj.(<attribites>)` creates a new grouping entity with an arbitrary primary key for use in aggregations for which no existing entity type fits that purpose.
+3. **Aggregation by arbitary groupings:** `dj.U(<attribites>)` creates a new grouping entity with an arbitrary primary key for use in aggregations for which no existing entity type fits that purpose.

     ```python
     # count how many students per year and month of birth